collective/collective.wfeffectiverange/README.rst

 Workflow transition based on publication and expiration date
 ============================================================

+Once one of the both dates was reached an automatic workflow transition is executed.

-This is intended as an alternative implemention of the dexterity IPublication behavior.
+This is intended as an alternative implemention of the `Dexterity <http://docs.plone.org/external/plone.app.dexterity/docs/index.html>`_ IPublication behavior.

-Background
+Motivation
 ==========

-Because the Plone default publication and expiration functionality lacks in terms of security we decided to write this addon.
+Because the Plone default publication and expiration functionality lacks in terms of security we decided to create this addon.

-For instance: If a contents publication date is not reached, it does not show up in the navigation, the search and so on.
+For instance: In default Plone if a contents publication date is not reached, it does not show up in the navigation, the search and so on.
-But it can still be accessed directly, by a json request, or in many other ways.
+But it can still be accessed directly, by entering its URL, by a json request, or in many other ways.
 The same is true for expired content.

 For contents that need more security, we want proper security handling using zopes access control mechanism and CMF/plones workflow functionality.

 Usecases
 ========